 Professional Piano Services

 Pianos need to be tuned regularly, every 6 to 12 months, to stay in their best playing shape.
-This is especially true in our area, where big changes in temperature and humidity throughout the year can cause tuning instability.
+This is especially true in our area, where big changes in temperature and indoor humidity throughout the year can cause tuning instability.

 A standard tuning also includes an estimate of any repairs or additional service recommended.
 Cost: $150.

 If your piano has not been tuned for some time, it will likely need a pitch raise to get the piano back to standard A440 pitch in preparation for fine tuning.
 The cost for a basic pitch raise is an additional $50.